Completed research

 Duration: June to the end of September 2023 for the Austrian sub-project

-Team University of Graz: Maria Anastasiadis (Inst. f.
-Educ.
-Erziehungs- und Bildungswissenschaft, project management of the Austrian team), Dirk Raith, Andreas Exner (RCE Graz-Styria)
+University of Graz team: Maria Anastasiadis (Institute of Educational Sciences, project lead for the Austrian team), Dirk Raith, Andreas Exner (RCE Graz-Styria)

-Cooperation partners of the Austrian sub-project: CIRIEC Spatial Foresight GmbH, EMES International Research Network asbl
+Cooperation partners for the Austrian sub-project: CIRIEC Spatial Foresight GmbH, EMES International Research Network asbl

 Description: The study entitled "Improving the socio-economic knowledge of the proximity and social economy ecosystem (EISMEA/2022/OP/0015).
-Lot 1: Benchmarking the socio-economic performance of the EU social economy" aims to 1) collect qualitative and quantitative data to enable evidence-based policy on the social economy in the context of the EU's industrial strategy, 2) contribute to policy making on the social economy at national and EU level, based on information on the recovery of the industrial ecosystem of the proximity and social economy in the context of the COVID-19 crisis; and 3) support national statistical authorities and those at EU level to generate high-quality data and develop new indicators that measure the socio-economic impact of the social economy.
+Lot 1: Benchmarking the socio-economic performance of the EU social economy" aims to 1) collect qualitative and quantitative data to enable evidence-based policy on the social economy within the framework of the EU’s industrial strategy, 2) contribute to the policy-making of the social economy at national and EU level, based on information regarding the recovery of the industrial ecosystem of the proximity and social economy in the context of the COVID-19 crisis; and 3) to support national statistical authorities and those at EU level in generating high-quality data and developing new indicators that measure the socio-economic impact of the social economy.

 Partner: KMU Forschung Austria

-Partners: StadtLABOR - Innovationen für urbane Lebensqualität GmbH, Bravestone Information-Technology GmbH
+Partners: StadtLABOR – Innovations for Urban Quality of Life GmbH, Bravestone Information-Technology GmbH

-Contact persons: Dr Andreas Exner, Prof Dr Anke Strüver (project management)
+Contact persons: Dr Andreas Exner, Prof. Anke Strüver (Project Lead)

-Description: Together with people and organisations living in the new "My Smart City Graz" district, the project is developing initiatives for sharing objects, spaces, knowledge, services and responsibility in "My Smart City Graz" and neighbouring districts.
-These initiatives will be concretised in a future conference and subsequent working groups.
-Relevant social processes will be researched in parallel.
-In addition to the development of neighbourhood support and voluntary work, SMASH also aims to promote commercial enterprises that focus on sharing, namely cooperatives in which resources are managed jointly.
-In all these cases, SMASH is about people and organisations sharing not only resources but also responsibilities.
+Description: Together with people and organisations living in the new “My Smart City Graz” district, the project is developing initiatives for sharing objects, spaces, knowledge, services and responsibility within “My Smart City Graz” and neighbouring districts.
+These initiatives will be fleshed out in a future conference and subsequent working groups.
+Relevant social processes will be researched alongside this.
+In addition to establishing neighbourhood support and voluntary engagement, SMASH also aims to promote commercial enterprises that place sharing at the centre of their operations, namely cooperatives in which operating resources are managed collectively.
+In all these cases, SMASH’s focus is on ensuring that the people and organisations involved share not only resources but also responsibility.
 Digital technologies can support sharing.
-These activities should help to make "My Smart City Graz" a sustainable district, support ecological behaviour, strengthen social cohesion and thus also promote quality of life.
-The experiences gained in the project should facilitate future smart urban development processes in the direction of solidarity economies.
+These activities are intended to help make “My Smart City Graz” a sustainable neighbourhood, support eco-friendly behaviour, strengthen social cohesion, and thereby also improve quality of life.
+The experiences gained in the project are intended to facilitate future smart urban development processes towards solidarity-based economies.

 Further information on the project: